-5.38.
+5.32.
 Electrical isolation is used to prevent electrical failures in one system from affecting connected systems.
 Electrical isolation controls or prevents adverse interactions between equipment and components caused by factors such as electromagnetic interference, electrostatic pickup, short circuits, open circuits, grounding, or application of the maximum credible voltage (AC or DC).

-- 5.39.
-In general, non-safety loads should not be powered by safety electrical power systems. - 5.40.
-If it is necessary to power non-safety loads from the safety electrical power systems they should be isolated by safety classified isolation devices. - 5.41.
-Non-safety loads should preferably be disconnected from the safety electrical power systems when supply is transferred to safety standby AC power sources. - 5.42.
-Non-safety loads that remain connected should be analysed for worst case fault and catastrophic failure modes. - 5.43.
-Non-safety loads that remain connected during postulated accident conditions should be included in power system loading analyses. - 5.44.
-Fault current and failure mode evaluation should demonstrate minimal or no impact on associated safety systems. - 5.45.
+5.33.
+As far as reasonable practicable, non-safety loads should not be powered by safety electrical power systems.

+5.34.
+If it is necessary to power non-safety loads from the safety electrical power systems they should be considered isolated by safety classified isolation devices.

+5.35.
 An example of a preferred isolation device is a circuit breaker that is automatically tripped by an accident signal or loss of voltage signal generated within the same safety division as the isolation device.

-This type of design feature precludes adverse impact (such as short circuit current) on the safety power supplies. - 5.46.
-Redundant divisions of safety classified electrical power systems should not be interconnected. - 5.47.
-Connections between redundant divisions may be made during operation if a safety assessment confirms the reliability of a power supply is increased significantly and sufficient independence of the redundant divisions is ensured. - 5.48.
-Connections between redundant divisions may be made during shutdown after a safety assessment confirms the following: - The interconnections have interlocks that cannot be defeated by simple switch operation; and - The effect of these connections on the reliability of plant safety functions and their vulnerability to common cause failure is acceptable. - 5.49.
-These interconnections could also be used in station blackout conditions. - 5.50.
-Examples of provisions for electrical isolation include circuit breakers, relays, electronic isolating devices, optical isolating devices (including optical fibre), cable or component shielding, separation distance, internal mechanical structures, or combinations of them. - 5.51.
+5.36.
+Redundant divisions of safety classified electrical power systems should not be interconnected.

+5.37.
+Temporary connections between redundant divisions may be made during operation if a safety assessment confirms the reliability of a power supply is increased significantly and sufficient independence of the redundant divisions is ensured.

+5.38.
+Temporary connections between redundant divisions may be made during shutdown after a safety assessment confirms the following:

+- The interconnections have interlocks that cannot be defeated by simple switch operation; and - The effect of these connections on the reliability of plant safety functions and their vulnerability to common cause failure is acceptable.

+5.39.
+These interconnections could also be used in station blackout conditions.

+5.40.
+Examples of provisions for electrical isolation include circuit breakers, relays, electronic isolating devices, optical isolating devices (including optical fibre), cable or component shielding, separation distance, internal mechanical structures, or combinations of them.

+5.41.
 Qualification for electromagnetic compatibility complements electrical isolation by protecting against electromagnetic interference and electrostatic pickup.